junxit/us-congress-bills-114/bill.md

 # S. RES.
 76

-> Welcoming the Prime Minister of Israel to the United States for his address to a joint session of Congress.
+> Welcoming the Prime Minister of Israel to the United States for his address to a joint meeting of Congress.

 ## Preamble